 Blackwall Reach (Jenalup) was named by Commander L.S.
 Dawson RN, Admiralty surveyor in 1896, probably after Blackwall Reach on the Thames near Greenwich.

 Brewery.
 The former Swan Brewery, on Matilda Bay, near Mt Eliza, was preceded there by other breweries, and, before that, a steam mill.

 Point Brown, North Fremantle, northeast of the Gilbert Fraser Reserve, was reputedly named after A.E.
 Brown who in 1886 opened a shipbuilding yard near Marine Terrace.

 Bruce Lee Oval, Beaconsfield.
 Bruce William Francis Lee was a member of the Fremantle City Council, 1941–1968, and Chairman of the Council's Ovals and Parks committee.

 Buckland Hill.
 Site of the Harley Scramble 1928-1964.
 Named for William Buckland FRS, first Reader in Geology at Oxford and later Dean of Westminster (-1856).
 John Arrowsmith's 1833 map of the colony names the whole tongue of land west of Perth as Buckland Downs.

-Butler's Hump, then Keane's Point (Beereegup) is now occupied by the Royal Freshwater Bay Yacht Club building, which was originally built as the house of Lilla and Edward Keane in about 1891.
+Butler's Hump, afterwards Keane's Point (Beereegup), is now occupied by the Royal Freshwater Bay Yacht Club building, which was originally built as the house of Lilla and Edward Keane in about 1891.
 John Butler was the first colonial owner of the land.

 Canning River was named by James Stirling in 1827 for British PM George Canning.